 But the puppy dog close isn't limited to just pets.
 The idea is based on giving your customers the chance to ‘test drive' your product or service.

-It works best when you can sense that they want their hands on it, but just they have that tiny seed of doubt still in their minds.
-While it's not always possible with every product or service, try to see whether you can squeeze in a free sample with no obligations.
+It works best when you can sense that they want their hands on it, but they still have a tiny seed of doubt in their minds.
+Although it's obviously not possible with every product or service, try to see whether you can squeeze in a free sample with no obligations.
 Most people will say yes, as there's no risk (or cost) attached to the transaction.

 If your product is worth the praise you're giving it, chances are your customer will see that too.
 Once they've fallen in love with what you've got to offer, there's very little chance they'll call back to cancel.